-For a wide variety of dishes, Learning how to properly individual garlic is a fundamental kitchen skill that will pay off.
+For a wide variety of dishes, you learn how to properly individual garlic is a fundamental kitchen skill that will pay off.
 Don’t worry!
 It is just minutes away; luckily, learning a good mincing technique only takes a few minutes!
 With a little practice, you will soon be adding flavorful minced garlic to your favorite savory recipes like an expert chef.

-Method – 1 (Mincing With a Knife):
+Method – 1 (Mincing With a Kitchen Knife):

 1. FREE THE INDIVIDUAL CLOVES FROM THE BULB: Until you prepare the cloves for use, you can’t mince garlic.
-First of all, start by using the palm of your hand to press down firmly on the bulb.
+First of all, start using the palm of your hand to press down firmly on the bulb.
 As gentle pressure is applied, the individual cloves will separate from each other.

-- And most of the recipes will indicate the number of cloves, or bulbs, it required and yet if not, one medium-sized clove usually gives about one tablespoon of minced garlic.
+And most of the recipes will indicate the number of cloves or bulbs, it required, and yet if not, one medium-sized clove usually gives about one tablespoon of minced garlic.

 2. PEEL THE CLOVES: The tight, transparent skin of the garlic around each clove needs to be removed before its use in cooking.
-Not one but there are a few different ways to do this.
+Not one, but there are a few different ways to do this.
 See below:

-- And another one is to place the side of the knife blade on top of the clove and until you feel the skin release press down firmly.
-Then with your fingers Peel the skin off.
+And another one is to place the side of the knife blade on top of the clove and until you feel the skin release press down firmly.
+Then with your fingers, Peel the skin off.
 And you need to take care not to smash the clove completely, which may cause the clove “meat” to mix with the waste.

 3. SLICE THE ENTIRE GARLIC CLOVE LENGTHWISE: The thinner the slices, the better it is.
-A sharp knife will help greatly here, but extra care must be taken to avoid cutting yourself since garlic cloves are so small.
+A sharp knife will help greatly here, but extra care must be taken to avoid cutting yourself since garlic cloves are small.
 See below:

-- And once finished, you should be left with dozens (or even hundreds) of tiny garlic cubes.
+And once finished, you should be left with dozens (or even hundreds) of tiny garlic cubes.
 Congratulations — you have just minced clove of garlic.